wix-incubator/wix-rest-docs/guides/Pagination.md

 - **Offset-based** (includes `limit` and `skip`/`offset`): Specify the number of items to skip and the number to return.
 - **Cursor-based** (includes `nextCursor` and `prevCursor`): Use a token (cursor) to fetch the next or previous set of results.

-### Paging _List_ methods
+### Paging List results

-List endpoints support paging through query parameters in REST requests and options objects in SDK calls.
+List methods support paging through query parameters in REST requests and options objects in SDK calls.

 For example, to list 100 contacts, starting from contact 21, with offset paging: